modio/modio-docs/public/en-us/modio/terms-user-consent.md

 ### Authentication

 Once a user has clicked **“I Agree”**, you should indicate to the mod.io backend that this has taken place, when you initiate the authentication process.
-Acceptance of the TOS should be stored in relevant user settings, for instance a local settings file, or cloud storage file for the user.
+Acceptance of the Terms of Use should be stored in relevant user settings, for instance a local settings file, or cloud storage file for the user.
 The mod.io plugins do not provide storage for this field.

 All of the [platform authentication flows](https://docs.mod.io/restapiref/#steam) supported by mod.io have a `terms_agreed` field which should be set to `false` by default.
 If the user has agreed to the latest policies, their authentication will proceed as normal, however if their agreement is required and `terms_agreed` is set to `false` an error `403 Forbidden` (`error_ref 11074`) will be returned.
 When you receive this error, you must collect the users agreement before resubmitting the authentication flow with `terms_agreed` set to `true`, which will be recorded.